Apex Legends Season 8 Anniversary Collection Event: Skins, Heirlooms, more - Dexerto

 When is the Anniversary Collection event?

-To celebrate the two year anniversary of Apex Legends, the Anniversary Collection Event is expected to start on February 9, 2021.
-We expect an official confirmation from Respawn soon, but game files indicate that’s when it will begin.
+To celebrate the two year anniversary of Apex Legends, the Anniversary Collection Event will start on February 9, 2021.

 Season 8’s Anniversary event does not add a new heirloom though.
 Instead, players who complete the collection will be granted 150 Heirloom Shards, to select a specific Heirloom from the current pool.